What Are Stablecoin Payments? A Complete Guide for Businesses

 • Integration options.
 Enterprise-grade stablecoin infrastructure should be accessible via API, web platform, and, for treasury teams, via integration with Treasury Management Systems such as Kyriba.
 Fipto supports all three access modes.

 • Supported assets and networks.
-The provider should support the stablecoins most relevant to your business (USDC, USDT, EURC) across multiple blockchain networks, to ensure redundancy and competitive transaction costs.
+The provider should support the stablecoins most relevant to your business (USDC, EURC) across multiple blockchain networks, to ensure redundancy and competitive transaction costs.

 • Compliance and reporting.
 The provider should maintain full transaction records, provide audit-ready reporting, and operate AML/KYC processes that satisfy the requirements of your own compliance team.